ninja cpa review

 Except, according to NASBA, the average CPA candidate takes 6 exams.

-Remember that the first-time pass rate for the CPA Exam is historically 25%.
+Remember that the first-time CPA Exam Pass Rate is historically 25%.
 Unless you're in that 25%, you should plan on 6 exams.

 17 hours saved per exam x 6 exams = 102 hours